fetimo/Schedlr/README.md

 Disclaimer
 ----------
 I am in no way associated with Ars Electronica; this is a student project.
+The written content for the events comes from http://new.aec.at/repair/en/ .

 Licensing
 ---------